solita/sqli-poc/README.md

       // mapping to PersonDTO omitted.
 ```

-Search paramter *term* gets properly sanitized, but parameter *sort* will not be sanitized in this case.
+Search parameter *term* gets properly sanitized, but parameter *sort* will not be sanitized in this case.

 ## How to exploit?

 Exploiting is not as straightforward as it would seem, because it depends on multiple factors.
-The query is not a raw SQL query and tricks like "union all select * from .." may not work.
+The query is not a raw SQL query and tricks like ```"union all select * from .."``` may not work.
 It might be a JPQL-query or HQL query, but still exploitable.
 See [HQL for pentesting](http://paulsec.github.io/blog/2014/05/05/blind-hql-injection-in-rest-api-using-h2-dbms/) for further ideas.

 ### A short example:

 The search term selects only two records from the database.
 Ordering by *firstName* yields Huppu,Tuppu.

-The content of a secret hash can be deduced by playing with the order parameter.
+Boolean blind HQL injection is possible by checking if the order changes.
+The content of a secret hash can be deduced by playing with the *order* parameter.

 ![before](sqlmapping_1.png)

 ![after](sqlmapping_2.png)